ekoz/docker-kbase/README.md

 ## docker kbase service
-	deploy kbase service with docker
+	deploy kbase service with docker based on tomcat6, jdk6

 ### How to use
 1. git pull docker-kbase